-During the year 52 complaints were received from passengers and at the end of the year the section was able to solve and conclude 20.
+During the year 52 passenger complaints were received and 20 complaints out of them were solved and concluded by the end of the year.
 The rest of the complaints are being investigated and positive outcomes are expected.
-Due to Covid-19 there were disruptions to travel and consumers requested refunds from the Airlines.
+Most of these complaints were from passengers requesting refunds due to disruptions to their travel plans owing to the handicapped airline operations.

-Due to the Covid-19 restrictions for incoming passengers there was an approval process set up by the National Covid-19 task force.
-The approval process was for a first approval for any passenger arriving in Sri Lanka to be given by the Secretary, Ministry of Foreign Affairs and the 2nd approval to be granted by the Director (AT/ER) on behalf of the CAASL.
-Around 20,000 such approvals were processed by the CAA during the year to facilitate the arrival of passengers into the country including the passengers that arrived on repatriation flights.
+Due to the COVID-19 restrictions on air travel, a new approval process was introduced for the incoming passengers by the National COVID-19 task force, in that, the first approval for any passenger arriving in Sri Lanka to be given by the Secretary to the Ministry of Foreign Affairs and the 2nd approval by the CAASL Director (AT/ER).
+There were around 20,000 such approvals processed by the CAASL ending December 2020 to facilitate the passengers arriving in Sri Lanka including the passengers arriving on repatriation flights.

-The majority of the operations conducted were repatriation flights to bring down stranded Sri Lankan home.
+The majority of the operations conducted were repatriation flights to bring down stranded Sri Lankans home.
 Similarly there were constant scheduled changes and ad-hoc operations of airlines' regular flights.
-1061 such Schedule approvals were granted by the CAA to airlines to enable their operations during this difficult time.
+1061 such Schedule approvals were granted by the CAASL to airlines enabling their operations during this difficult period of time.